-Learning Opportunities/ Sessions:
+Learning Opportunities/ Sessions

-- 1. Students are expected to complete the required reading and online assignments for content before class, lab and clinical sessions. - 2.
-Exam schedules will be posted in the Master Schedule.
+1. Students are expected to complete the required reading assignments for content before class.

+2. Exam schedules will be posted in the Course Syllabus.
 Other evaluation activities (quizzes, papers, assignments) will be described in syllabus and in units.